- Ranked number one university globally for the United Nations' Sustainable Development Goal number 14: life below water.

 - Re-accreditation of the EMS to ISO14001 for a further three years.

-- Drake’s Place Gardens and Reservoir receives Green Flag.
+- Drake’s Place Gardens and Reservoir wins Green Flag.

 - Drake’s Place is shortlisted for the Green Gown Award.